Docs

 The setup wizard. `npx crumbtrail` detects your framework, wires in the SDK, and verifies the first event.

 The browser SDK: collectors, redaction, and silent signal detection.
 Zero dependencies.
+React bindings on its react subpath, the Tauri v2 desktop transport on its tauri subpath.

 React Native and Expo support for errors, network, navigation, and view tree snapshots.